-When you call Granite Recovery Center, we’ll also go over some steps you can take with your loved one to encourage them to seek help and overcome addiction issues.
+When you call Granite Recovery Centers, we’ll also go over some steps you can take with your loved one to encourage them to seek help and overcome addiction issues.

 This is not something you or your loved one has to go through alone.
 We’ve created effective programs to help treat substance use disorder, and our team is committed to any person who’s brave enough to walk through our doors.

 Some of the nicknames associated with cocaine come from the effects that users say they experience.
 For the most part, the effects that these nicknames refer to are the most common, not the whole range of effects people might experience.